 The OXO 8-Cup Coffee Maker is a modern-looking coffee maker with practical features done well that all work together to do one thing: brew great coffee.
-It can do single-serve or an 8-cup carafe and comes with a travel mug too.
+It can do single-serve or an 8-cup carafe and also comes with a travel mug.

-It is a bit larger than some of these other options, standing at 13 inches with a 7-inch by 10.5-inch base.
-But it fits in cabinets well and could be OK on your counter if you’re not totally squeezed for space.
+It is a bit larger than some of these other options, standing at 13 inches with a 7-by-10.5-inch base.
+But it fits well in cabinets and could be OK on your counter if you’re not totally squeezed for space.

 It might be a bit pricey too, but there are far more expensive options producing the same quality coffee.
 For its price, it’s definitely one of the best small coffee makers.